Research & Scholarship

 Dr. Running is a nurse practitioner whose research centers on the utilization of complementary/integrative therapies to treat the body’s response to stress.
 More specifically, Dr. Running uses a bio-energy nursing intervention to study stress responses across different populations.
 Dr. Running has also studied the use of acupuncture for women’s health.

 Dr. Sarah E. Shannon’s research has focused on improving communication among and between healthcare teams and patients and families around ethically-challenging issues including end-of-life decision-making in the intensive care setting, disclosure of healthcare errors, and conflict within the healthcare team.

 Jean Shreffler-Grant, PhD, RN

 Dr. Shreffler-Grant’s program of research focuses on access to and quality of formal (allopathic) and informal (complementary) health care services for people living in sparsely populated rural areas.
 Her recent research activities concern health literacy about complementary care among rural residents.

-Dr. Sieloff's program of research focuses on how the power, embedded naturally within groups of clinicians, can impact patient outcomes directly.
+Dr. Sieloff’s program of research focuses on how the empowerment, embedded naturally within groups of clinicians, can impact patient outcomes.
 As a theorist, Dr. Sieloff facilitates the work of nurse researchers, at any level, to further the development and testing of nursing knowledge, and its application to nursing situations.